Min H. Kao Building, Suite 519

 Office (fax): (865) 974-5483

-Dr. Wang holds the Condra Chair of Excellence in Power Electronics and is a Professor in Electrical Engineering at The University of Tennessee.
+Dr. Wang holds the Condra Chair of Excellence in Power Electronics and is a Professor in Electrical Engineering at The University of Tennessee, Knoxville.
 He also has a joint appointment with Oak Ridge National Lab.
-He is conducting research on: design, modeling, control, and integration of advanced power electronics converters; motor drives; power electronics application to transportation, renewable, and utility power systems.
-Dr. Wang is a recognized leader in power electronics, has authored and coauthored over 200 refereed publications, holds 7 US patents, and is a Fellow of IEEE.
+He is a founding member and the Technical Director of the NSF-DOE Engineering Research Center CURENT.
+He is conducting research on: design, modeling, control, and integration of advanced power electronics converters; motor drives; wide bandgap device characterization, modeling, packaging, control, and application; power electronics application to transportation, renewable energy and utility power systems.
+Dr. Wang has authored and coauthored over 350 refereed publications, holds 11 US patents, and is a Fellow of IEEE.
+At UTK, he has led or participated in more than 25 projects, totaling more than $38M, with personal share more than $9M.
+He has advised 6 Ph.D. and 2 M.S. students to completion.
+Has also supervised several post-doc researchers and hosted more than a dozen visiting students and faculty.

 Dr. Wang received his B.S.E.E. from Xi'an Jiaotong University, Xi'an, China in 1982.
 In 1985 and 1990, he received his M.S. and Ph.D. degrees, respectively, in Electrical Engineering from University of Southern California (USC), Los Angeles, California.
 He worked as a research scientist at USC's electric power lab from 1990 to 1992.
 His study and research at USC included power system transients and insulation coordination, power equipment diagnosis, and electromagnetic field effects and shielding.